-2.5.2 Transactions and balances in foreign currencies
+$2.5.2 \ Transactions \ and \ balances \ in \ for eign \ currencies$

 The Bank maintains its accounting records in Egyptian Pounds.
-Transactions in foreign currencies during the period are translated into the Egyptian Pounds using the exchange rates prevailing at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at end of reporting period at the exchange rates then prevailing.
+Transactions in foreign currencies during the year are translated into the Egyptian Pounds using the exchange rates prevailing at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at end of reporting year at the exchange rates then prevailing.
 Foreign exchange gains and losses resulting from settlement and translation of such transactions and balances are recognized in the income statement and reported under the following line items: